josephfusco/select64/README.md

 </svg>
 ```

-That's it!
-Jekyll will automatically add it to the collection.
+This will automatically be added to the collection.

 ### Development